JY00002/Awesome-DRL4COPs/README.md

 <!-- About Section -->
 ## 🏡 About
 This repository accompanies the work:
-**📚 Deep reinforcement learning for combinatorial optimization problems: a comprehensive literature review**
+**📚 Deep reinforcement learning for combinatorial optimization problems: a challenge-driven methodology and systematic review**

 ✨ This is an active repository - watch for the latest advances.
 ⭐ If you find it useful, please star this repo and [cite](#citation) our paper.